Why thousands of PR emails get ignored by journalists

 - Too personal.
 Jane says receiving an email with “I hope you’re having a nice day” almost certainly made her want to hit delete.

-“If I saw ‘hope you’re having a nice day’ and I didn’t know this person from a bar of soap it was almost guaranteed I wouldn’t read on.”
+“If I saw ‘hope you’re having a nice day’ and I didn’t know this person, it was almost guaranteed I wouldn’t read on.”

 “If you are going to ask the media to cover your story, have someone who can help tell it!”

 Provide as much information and resources as possible to make the journalist’s job easier.
 Jane recommends:

 - A strong angle – Why would the audience care?